Kenchanmane-Raju/Leaf-Angle-eXtractor/README.md

 *B. Selecting Time-Lapse images*

 To define the set of images that make up the time-lapse sequence, the user has to choose a folder with all images in the series (If the pictures have arbitrary file names, then a sort function has to be used to order the files).
 LAX sorts the images by their date of creation.
 The utility then stores all the images in a cell array, where each cell contains the RGB value data for a sequential image from the time-lapse.
 The user has the option to press the ‘continue’ button that will take them to the next step while pressing the ‘undo’ button returns the user to the welcome screen.
+For testing this framework, we have provided sample images in the folder 'Example_Images'.
+These are images of maize B73 plants under drought stress.

 *C. Selecting the Initial Frame*